Frequently Asked Questions - Cardio-Vascular Screening

 No, leg swelling during any long journey is common and usually settles within a day or two.
 However, if there is calf or thigh pain associated with swelling, or the swelling fails to settle, duplex imaging may be required.
 Leg swelling can be reduced or prevented by regular short walks or calf exercises and by wearing compression stocks during the journey.

 What do I need to wear for the examination?

 Come dressed normally but try and wear comfortable clothing that can be easily removed to allow access for ultrasound scanning.
-It is advisable to remove neck chains to allow carotid scanning but all other jewellery is allowed.
+It is advisable to remove neck jewellery to allow carotid scanning but all other jewellery is allowed.